nitrixx/FeuerFixService/README.md

 ### What is this repository for? ###

-* Back-end f�r das 3FLP Projekt
+* Back-end für das 3FLP Projekt

 ### How do I get set up? ###